ocean-next/eNATL60/README.md

 ## Citing this repository

-As it grows over time, this GitHub repository will regularly be archived on [Zenodo](https://zenodo.org) and atgged with a digital object identifier (doi).
+As it grows over time, this GitHub repository will regularly be archived on [Zenodo](https://zenodo.org) and tagged with a digital object identifier (doi).
 Should you need to cite NEMO-eNATL60 simulations, please refer to the latest Zenodo doi.